 Get a checklist to help you prepare and respond to a hurricane.
 Learn what supplies you’ll need and what to do after.
 (American Red Cross)

 Hurricanes - Information for Protecting Health and the Environment

 Learn how to prepare before a hurricane.
-How to plan for things like drinking water, food, and disaster debris.
-Also learn how to handle other health and safety hazards like flooding and mold.
+Find out how to plan for things like drinking water, food, and disaster debris.
+You can also learn how to handle other health and safety hazards like flooding and mold.
 (Environmental Protection Agency)

 Get safety tips for using medical devices during and after a hurricane.
-Learn how you should deal with power outages, water, heat and humidity, and keeping things sterile.
+Learn how you should deal with power outages, water, heat, humidity, and how to keep things sterile.
 There’s also a special section about blood glucose meters.
 (Food and Drug Administration)